vinitkumar/vinitkumar.me/content/blog/web-support-in-django/index.md

 ---
-title: How To Get Webp Support in Django/DjangoCMS
+title: How To Get WebP Support in Django/DjangoCMS
 date: "2022-02-16"
 ---

-[Webp](https://developers.google.com/speed/webp) is an exciting new image format that saves on the bandwidth because of lower size and is also supported by all major browsers.
-The issue is that you need to configure your server for it work.
+[WebP](https://developers.google.com/speed/webp) is an exciting new image format that saves on the bandwidth because of lower size and is also supported by all major browsers.
+The issue is that you need to configure your server for it to work.

 It can be done in following steps: